0xDTC/0xGodaddy/README.md

 **Directory:** `Subdomain Pull`

 **Description:**
-This script retrieves all subdomains for a specified domain in your GoDaddy account.
+This script retrieves all subdomains for specified domains in your GoDaddy account and Cloudflare.
 It’s helpful for managing DNS records and understanding your domain’s substructure.

 **Features:**
-- Fetches subdomains for a specified domain.
-- Displays subdomain details in a clear format.
+- Fetches domains from GoDaddy and retrieves DNS records from both GoDaddy and Cloudflare.
+- Processes and merges data from both providers.
+- Generates comprehensive asset documentation in both Markdown and HTML formats.
+- Interactive HTML report with filtering, sorting, and CSV export functionality.

 **Usage:**
-1. **Configuration:** Set your GoDaddy API key and secret as environment variables or include them in the script.
+1. **Configuration:** Set your GoDaddy API key and secret and Cloudflare API token in the `secret.txt` file.
-2. **Execution:** Run the script with the target domain as an argument to display its subdomains.
+2. **Execution:** Run the script to retrieve all domains, subdomains, and generate comprehensive documentation.

 **Prerequisites:**
 - Bash shell environment.